 - Pressure Cooker Sugar Pie Pumpkin Puree

 - Whole Nutmeg

 Caring is sharing!
 If you would like to support This Old Gal, please share this recipe on Social Media, so that I can continue to bring you more wonderful recipes!

 Here is your handy printable recipe:

-- 1 Eggs + 1 Egg White, room temperature
+- 1 Egg + 1 Egg White room temperature

-- 4 oz Homemade Pie Pumpkin Puree or canned Pumpkin
+- 4 oz Homemade Pie Pumpkin Puree (or canned)

 - Add sugar and butter to bowl and cream together.